inferno49/Struts-and-Tiles/Rakesh Jammula_SWE642_Assign5/Readme.txt

-Instructions for Assignment 5:
+Instructions for the file

-1. Please extract the Rakesh Jammula_SWE642_Assign5.zip into a folder.
-2. The extracted folder contains Assignment5.war and the eclipse project forlder Assignment5 to view any of the source files.
+1. The extracted folder contains Assignment5.war and the eclipse project forlder Assignment5 to view any of the source files.
-3. Import the war file into Eclipse and run the project.
+2. Import the war file into Eclipse and run the project.
-4. The project was developed to be compatible with Tomcat Server 8 and JDK 8, so should support the few previous versions as well  .
+3. The project was developed to be compatible with Tomcat Server 8 and JDK 8, so should support the few previous versions as well  .

 The folder contains: